 Q: Is the storage configuration for a WorkSpace preserved when I rebuild it?

-Yes, each rebuild preserves the storage allocation size for WorkSpaces when using default bundles.
+A: Yes, each rebuild preserves the storage allocation size for WorkSpaces when using default bundles.
 If a WorkSpace has its volumes extended, and is rebuilt, the larger volume sizes will be preserved, even if the bundle's drive sizes are smaller.

 Q: Is the storage configuration for a WorkSpace preserved when I restore it?

 A: Yes, each restore preserves your existing storage allocation size when using WorkSpaces default bundles.
 For example, restoring a WorkSpace with 80GB Root and 100GB User volumes will result in a rebuilt WorkSpace with 80GB Root and 100GB User.

 If the storage allocation of a Custom bundle is increased and a linked WorkSpace is restored, the WorkSpace volumes will be increased to match the bundle’s new volume sizes.